Skip to Main Content

 International Experience

-Production designers with credits on major international features including Blade Runner 2049, Dune, and The Witcher filmed in Budapest.
-They understand the expectations of studios and streamers working across the European market.
+Production designers with credits on major global features including Blade Runner 2049, Dune, and The Witcher filmed in Budapest.
+They know the expectations of studios and streamers working across the European market.

 03.